Enschede: Roads

 Around the center districts of Enschede is a complete ring road with a length of approximately 8 km, which is popularly called "de singel".
 This was constructed in the period between 1916 and 1929.
 Most major arterial roads connect to the canal.
 Enschede is connected to the national road network by means of the A/N35 and the N18.
 Below and on the edge of the center are various parking facilities, the most famous and largest of which is the Van Heekgarage, which is located under the Van Heekplein.
 At the end of 2012, construction of an additional entrance and exit at Kuipersdijk was started as the South entrance.
 Van Heekgarage is the largest underground parking garage in the Netherlands with a capacity of 1650 cars.

 Sports

 Enschede's association football club is FC Twente.
-Twente were the 2010 Eredivisie champions but were relegated to the second-tier league, the Eerste Divisie, after the 2017-18 season.
+Twente were the 2010 Eredivisie champions but were relegated to the second-tier league, the Eerste Divisie, after the 2017–18 season.
 Since the 2019–2020 season, they are back in the Eredivisie.
 De Grolsch Veste Stadium is the club's home base and has a capacity of 30,205 spectators.

-Enschede has the second oldest marathon in Europe, and the oldest marathon in the Netherlands: the Enschede Marathon.
-This has been run annually since 1947.
-Since 2017 there is a new course.
-The student rowing club D.R.V.
-Euros has produced several national champions and one Olympic Champion.
-DOS-WK played until 2006 in the highest competition of korfball, the 'Korfbal League'.Enschede (from Old Church to University) is the final stage of the Batavierenrace, a footrace relay beginning in Nijmegen, contested mostly by university student teams and claimed to be the largest relay races in the world, with 8000 participants.
+The Enschede Marathon is the second oldest marathon in Europe, and the oldest in the Netherlands, having been run annually since 1947.
+DOS-WK played in the Korfbal League until 2006.

 Enschede built the second indoor speed skating arena in the country, IJsbaan Twente.